-- c. documentation required by the Providing Country. - 17.
-Loss or complete consumption the course of action to be taken with regard to ABS requirements (e.g. under MAT), including documentation, should specimens no longer be available in the collections for internal (e.g. complete consumption for DNA analysis) or external (e.g. loss of loaned specimens) reason. - 18.
-Deaccessioning and disposals62 (including exchanges and transfers) governing how specimens leave the ownership/custodianship of the Institution, which may be governed by Mutually Agreed Terms or a Material Transfer Agreement.
+- 16. Dispatch and object exit covering all items leaving the Institution temporarily or permanently, including: - a. documentation required internally, with special regard to consumption of (sub) samples and derivatives thereof; - b. documentation required by recipient if transferred to a Third Party; - c. documentation required by the Providing Country. - 17.
+Loss or complete consumption the course of action to be taken with regard to ABS requirements (e.g. under MAT), including documentation, should specimens no longer be available in the collections for internal (e.g. complete consumption for DNA analysis) or external (e.g. loss of loaned specimens) reason.

+18. Deaccessioning and disposals52 (including exchanges and transfers) - governing how specimens leave the ownership/custodianship of the Institution, which may be governed by Mutually Agreed Terms or a Material Transfer Agreement.